njokdan/simple-task-mgt-sys/README.md

 This is a RESTful API for a simple task management system built with Node.js, Express, and MongoDB.
 It provides endpoints for user authentication, creating, reading, updating, and deleting tasks.

+## Base URL

+The base URL for all API endpoints is: `http://localhost:3000/api`

 ## Table of Contents

 - [Getting Started](#getting-started)